ubiquity/xp.ubq.fi/docs/system-patterns.md

 ## 9. Assumptions for Insights

-*   `total` XP accurately reflects contribution value.
+*   The `total` XP score within the `OrgRepoStructure` accurately reflects the overall contribution value for a contributor on a specific issue/PR.
-*   `commentType` correctly categorizes contributions.
+*   `commentType` correctly categorizes the nature of the contribution.
-*   `score` components (relevance, readability, formatting) are meaningful quality indicators.
+*   `score` components (relevance, readability, formatting) provide meaningful indicators of quality.
-*   `reviewRewards.reward` correlates with review effort/impact.
+*   `reviewRewards.reward` correlates with review effort or impact.
-*   Timestamps are accurate.
+*   Timestamps (`task.timestamp`, `comments.timestamp`) are accurate and consistent.
+*   The `OrgRepoStructure` accurately represents the processed data from the source artifact.

 ## 10. Out of Scope